panpf/zoomimage/README.md

 Translations: [简体中文](README_zh.md)

-ZoomImage is a library designed for Compose Multiplatform and Android View for gesture zoom viewing of images.
+ZoomImage is a library designed for Compose Multiplatform and Android View for gesture scale viewing of images.
 It has the following features and functions:

 * `Compose Multiplatform`.
 Support for Compose Multiplatform, which can be used on Android, macOS, Windows, Linux and other platforms
 * `Power`.
-Support basic functions such as double-click zoom, gesture zoom, single-finger drag, and inertial swipe
+Supports basic functions such as double-click scale, two-finger scale, single-finger scale, mouse wheel scale, single-finger drag, and inertial sliding.
 * `Locate`.
 Support for locate anywhere in the image and keeping it in the center of the screen
 * `Rotate`.
 Supports 0°, 90°, 180°, 270°, 360° rotation of pictures
 * `Subsampling`.
 Support for subsampling of very large images to avoid OOM, tile support animation, and sharpness gradients
 * `Dynamic scale factor`.
 Automatically calculates the most appropriate double-click scaling factor based on image size and container size
 * `Scaling damping`.
-When manually scaled beyond the maximum or minimum zoom factor, there is a damped rubber band effect
+When manually scaled beyond the maximum or minimum scale factor, there is a damped rubber band effect
-* `One-finger scale`.
-Double-tap and hold the screen and slide up or down to zoom the image
 * `Scroll bar`.
 Supports displaying horizontal and vertical scroll bars to clarify the current scroll position
 * `Read Mode`.
-When a long image is displayed in reading mode, the initial state automatically fills the screen, and the user can immediately start reading the image content, eliminating the need for the user to double-click to zoom in
+When a long image is displayed in reading mode, the initial state automatically fills the screen, and the user can immediately start reading the image content, eliminating the need for the user to double-click to scale in
 * `Exif`.
 Support reading Exif Orientation information and automatically rotating images
 * `Image Loader`.
 Provide support for image loaders such as sketch, coil, glide, picasso, etc., and can also customize support for more image loaders